List of Frasier characters: Hester Crane Dr. Hester Rose Crane, MD (née Palmer; played by Nancy Marchand in Cheers, Rita Wilson in Frasier) was Martin's wife and Niles's and Frasier's mother. By the time the series begins, she has been dead for approximately six years. Hester Crane died in 1987 of lung cancer. Hester appears in a dream sequence (experienced by Frasier in the episode "Don Juan In Hell") and in 8 mm cine transferred to video (in the seventh-season episode "Momma Mia" where Rita Wilson also plays Mia Preston who is the spitting image of Hester).

 Hester first appeared (played by Nancy Marchand) in a third-season episode of Cheers ("Diane Meets Mom") in which Hester threatened to kill Diane Chambers if Diane did not stop seeing Frasier.
 This Hester was duplicitous, manipulative and controlling, more so than the recollections and descriptions of her in the later series.
 Frasier is surprised by her threats, and says she "has always been the most gentle, rational human being [he] had ever known."

 Rita Wilson would play a middle-aged version of Hester in the two-part episode "Don Juan in Hell", using prosthetic makeup.

 Hester was a research psychiatrist and met Martin, a cop, in 1952 when she was profiling a murderer.
 She rejected his first marriage proposal, but the two married when she became pregnant with Frasier.
 As they did not know better in the 1950s, Hester smoked during at least her first pregnancy.
 Hester had an affair with a family friend when Frasier and Niles were still children, and she and Martin were subsequently separated for a time.

 Hester was the inspiration for both Frasier and Niles to go into the profession.
 She named her two sons after favorite lab rats.
 Both her sons take after her more than they do their father, being intellectually pompous, which causes Roz and Martin — especially given her infidelity — to consider that Hester's one-time lab assistant Leland Barton (David Ogden Stiers) might be the boys' biological father.
 (Without knowing Martin's concerns, Barton reveals he is gay, implying he is not their father).
 For example, Frasier and Niles quote her as saying "a handshake is as good as a hug."
-When his snobbish sons embarrass him at "The Timber Mill", a steakhouse chosen by Martin, Martin points out that his wife "may have had fancy tastes, but she had too much class to ever make me or anybody else feel second-rate", and was willing to eat hot dogs and watch ballgames with him.
+When his snobbish sons embarrass him at "The Timber Mill", a rustic steakhouse chosen by Martin, Martin points out that his wife "may have had fancy tastes, but she had too much class to ever make me or anybody else feel second-rate", and was willing to eat hot dogs and watch ballgames with him.
 While her sons mostly took after her, certain aspects come from neither Hester nor Martin.
 According to Martin, both he and Hester always hated sherry, which Frasier and Niles love.